 South Fork Big Pine Creek was initially classified as a B stream type according to the Rosgen Classification of Natural Rivers.
-A total of five cross sections were surveyed.
+A total of five cross sections were surveyed as part of monitoring activities.
 A comparison of channel morphology is presented in Table 1.
 Channel stationing is provided on Figure 2.